A rare chance to see Shakespeare’s savage and bitterly funny condemnation of the follies of war told through the eyes of two passionate lovers.

 A Rare Opportunity.
 At turns farcical and tragic, comedic and heart-breaking, Troilus and Cressida is one of Shakespeare’s most passionate plays.
 Director David Quicksall, who staged our “visually arresting and forceful” (Seattle Times) Coriolanus, returns to direct this larger-than-life spectacle.

-David Quicksall (Director), Christopher Mumaw (Scenic Designer), Jocelyne Fowler (Costume Designer), Nathan Wade (Sound Designer), Robin Macartney (Props Designer), Natalie Shih (Costume Assistant), Cathy Fazio (Stage Manager), Gavin Yehle (Assistant Stage Manager)
+David Quicksall (Director), Christopher Mumaw (Scenic Designer), Jocelyne Fowler (Costume Designer), Nathan Wade (Sound Designer), Robin Macartney (Props Designer), Geof Alm (Fight Choreographer), Ian Bond (Intimacy Director), Lenore Bensinger (Dramaturg), Natalie Shih (Costume Assistant), Cathy Fazio (Stage Manager), Gavin Yehle (Assistant Stage Manager)

 Cast (alphabetical order)

-Nicholas Japaul Bernard (Patroclus), Aaron Blakely (Achilles), Ian Bond (Thersites), Anjelica Duncan (Cressida), Gabrielle Friedman (Cassandra), Jim Gall (Nestor/Priam), Matthew Gilbert (Diomedes), Hisam Goueli (Ajax), Tim Gouran (Paris), Joe Guzmán (Agamemnon), Laurence Hughes (Menelaus/Calchas), Sean Lally (Ulysses), Jason Marr (Aeneas), George Mount (Pandarus), Valerie Ryan Miller (Helen/Andromache), Mackenzi Shapiro (Alexandria/Margarelon), Arlando Smith (Hector), Andy Walker (Troilus)
+Nicholas Japaul Bernard (Patroclus), Aaron Blakely (Achilles), Ian Bond (Thersites), Angélica Duncan-Basile (Cressida), Gabrielle Friedman (Cassandra), Jim Gall (Nestor/Priam), Matthew Gilbert (Diomedes), Hisam Goueli (Ajax), Tim Gouran (Paris), Joe Guzmán (Agamemnon), Laurence Hughes (Menelaus/Calchas), Sean Lally (Ulysses), Jason Marr (Aeneas), George Mount (Pandarus), Valerie Ryan Miller (Helen/Andromache), Mackenzie Shapiro (Alexandria/Margarelon), Arlando Smith (Hector), Andy Walker (Troilus)